-Here’s a look at the latest, most commonly utilized online meeting tools and platforms.
-While it can be tough to beat face-to-face interaction, these technologies are great options to help foster the collaboration needed for a productive and successful client relationship.
+Below, we explore some of the most widely used and recognized online meeting tools and platforms.
+While it can be hard to top face-to-face interaction, these technologies can be great options when working remotely.
+With the right tools in place, you can facilitate the collaboration needed to maintain a productive and successful client relationship.

-This Cisco tool is one of the most established online meeting services.
-The program has a desktop plugin that allows users to quickly host or join a virtual meeting.
-All participants can share their screens, and face-to-face video chat is also an option.
+WebEx is one of the most established online meeting services.
+It has a desktop plugin that allows users to quickly host or join a virtual meeting.
+All meeting participants can then share their screens or video chat to simulate an in-person meeting.

-WebEx can integrate with other applications such as Microsoft Office, which makes it easy to add virtual meetings to any calendar appointment.
-It also provides the flexibility of mobile and tablet access.
+WebEx also has the ability to integrate with other applications like Microsoft Office, which makes it easy to add virtual meetings to any calendar appointment.
+It also provides the flexibility of mobile and table access.

 With such a steady reputation, WebEx carries a strong list of large corporate clients, which could be useful should these customers be your clients as well.
 It always helps when you’re able to “speak the same language” as your client.
 Be ready to make the investment, however, as features raise the monthly rate.

-Unlike the platforms listed above, Join.me was originally created as an internal remote control support tool rather than for meeting collaboration.
+Unlike the platforms listed above, Join.me was originally created as an internal remote-control support tool rather than a meeting collaboration tool.
 The service has evolved to become a popular online meeting platform, and now provides the same desired meeting features as may other services such as multiple viewers, screen sharing, chat, file sharing, and mobile capabilities.

 However, Join.me does charge a premium for a number of additional perks and settings including dedicated meeting URL and conference line capability.
 Join.me is part of a larger suite of online collaboration platforms called LogMeIn.

-Join.me pricing ranges from free to $25 per month, depending on meeting participant sizes and desired capabilities.
-Middle-tier packages include recording, reporting, and cloud storage, while more expensive packages include enhanced reporting and more expansive cloud storage.
+Join.me pricing ranges from $10-$30 per month, depending on meeting participant sizes and desired capabilities.

-First utilized as a more casual tool for friends to hold video chats, Google+ Hangouts is now commonly used for workplace collaboration, especially as the use of remote talent increases.
-Similar to Google Voice, the platform provides free voice calls, but also incorporates real-time video.
+Google+ Hangouts first came to the scene as a casual tool for friends to hold video chats, but it is now also used for workplace collaboration, especially as the use of remote talent increases.
+The platform provides free voice calls and incorporates real-time video.